PrometheanDissident/prometheandissident.github.io/pages/economics.md

 ### Immigration

-Immigration often comes with a tradeoff between positive economic effects and (to some degree) negative social effects, especially when accounting for research on ethnic diversity in cases where immigration is non-white.
+Immigration often comes with a tradeoff between positive economic effects and (to some degree) negative social effects.
+That said, I am generally in favor of immigration, especially high-skilled immigration.
+Most of the alleged negative social effects that come from immigration, whether it  be social cohesion, crime, political externalities, or others, tend to either be much smaller than is often claimed, non-existent, or even positive depending on the immigrant group examined.

-<span style="background-color:orange">Write overview that's more detailed once finished compiling all of the information into this section</span>

 #### Economic Effects